ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-windows.md

     - Country Name.
     - State Name.
     - Organization.
-    - Comman name (the common domain for the company like *.domain).
+    - Comman name (Leave this as blank or provide the company domain not the faveo domain).
     - Email address.

 - The above command will save a file in the name faveoroot.csr in the SSL directory.